Hyperbolic groups acting improperly: Dehn filling

 If $H \in \mc{H}$ then the {\em induced peripheral structure on $H$ with respect to $\mc{H}$} is a choice of $H$-conjugacy representatives of intersections with $H$ of $G$--conjugates of elements of $\mc{P}$. \end{definition} We remark that the fact that there is a bound on the number $k$ of $g_iH_i$ as above follows from Proposition \ref{p:finite height}.

+To state the next lemma we need a definition from \cite{agm}: \begin{definition} Let $H<G$ and suppose $(H,\mc{D})$ and $(G,\mc{P})$ are relatively hyperbolic.
+Suppose furthermore that every $D\in \mc{D}$ is conjugate into some $P\in\mc{P}$.
+Then (see \cite[Lemma 3.1]{agm}) there is an induced $H$--equivariant map from the cusped space of $(H,\mc{D})$ to the cusped space of $(G,\mc{P})$.
+The subgroup $(H,\mc{D})$ is \emph{relatively quasi-convex} if this induced map has quasi-convex image. \end{definition} In \cite[Appendix A]{MM-P} it is proved that this is the same notion as the various notions of relative quasi-convexity discussed by Hruska in \cite{HruskaQC}.

 The following can be proved in the same way as \cite[Proposition 3.12]{agm}. \begin{lemma} Suppose that $G$ is hyperbolic and $\mc{H}$ is a finite collection of quasi-convex subgroups of $G$. \begin{enumerate} \item The induced peripheral structure $\mc{P}$ is a finite collection of groups.
 The pair $(G,\mc{P})$ is relatively hyperbolic. \item If $H \in \mc{H}$ then the induced peripheral structure $\mc{D}$ of $H$ with respect to $\mc{H}$ is finite.
-The pair $(H,\mc{D})$ is relatively hyperbolic. \item For any $H \in \mc{H}$, the pair $(H,\mc{D})$ is full relatively quasi-convex in $(G,\mc{P})$. \end{enumerate} \end{lemma} The definition we use for relatively quasi-convex is that from \cite{agm}.
-In \cite[Appendix A]{MM-P} it is proved that this is the same notion as the various notions defined in \cite{HruskaQC}.
-A subgroup $H$ is {\em full} if whenever $P$ is a parabolic subgroup so that $H \cap P$ is infinite we have $H \cap P \dotsub P$.
+The pair $(H,\mc{D})$ is relatively hyperbolic. \item For any $H \in \mc{H}$, the pair $(H,\mc{D})$ is full relatively quasi-convex in $(G,\mc{P})$. \end{enumerate} \end{lemma} A subgroup $H$ is {\em full} if whenever $P$ is a parabolic subgroup so that $H \cap P$ is infinite we have $H \cap P \dotsub P$.